ykchong45/jetson-tracking-person/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/15czITEKu8PnmlB5KRhmxiKVPXEc8ZeoQ?usp=sharing)

+## Current progress

+The notebook can identify the person in the video, keep track of the person and output a video with bounding box correctly.
+This fulfills the basic objective of the project.

+Multiple models and tracking algorithms have been tested, the best pair is `CenterNet MobileNetV2 FPN 512x512` with `CSRT tracker`.

 ## Overview

 For a practical Jetson use case, TensorRT support for the DL model is a must.
 As suggested on the Internet, `SSD mobilenet v2`  is [optimized for Jetson](https://github.com/dusty-nv/jetson-inference).
+But this project uses CenterNet, which is needed to be converted to TensorRT before deployment.

 Phase 1: intended to be done for our project.

 Phase 2: to fine tune the model.
 (Optional)

 Phase 3: to deploy the project on the hardware.
 (Optional)

 ## Steps